1000 Books Before Kindergarten continues in 2021!

 We’re getting tired of reading the same stories over and over again.
 Can you help?

-Especially during COVID, our Summit County Librarians are here to help.
+Our Summit County Librarians are here to help.
 Simply call us and ask us to pick out a handful of books on any topic.
-We will check them out to you and deliver them curbside when you arrive!

 Can I count books that are read at Storytime?